Candy Hsu

-Candy Hsu (許雅涵 (Xǔ Yǎhán); born 10 February 1998 in Kaohsiung, Taiwan) is a Taiwanese singer-songwriter, actress and record producer.
+Candy Hsu (許雅涵 (Xǔ Yǎhán); born 10 February 1998) is a Taiwanese singer-songwriter and actress.

-She writes, composes her own songs, and plays many instruments including piano, saxophone and guitar.
+She writes, composes her own songs, and plays instruments such as piano, saxophone and guitar.

 Biography

 Candy Hsu's parents are professional musicians.

 In 2006, 8-year-old Candy entered a singer-songwriter contest with the song "Vanilla Kitty", that she composed at the age of 6, in 2004.
 The large competition, called Chunghwa Telecom MOD Star Contest, made her a star.
 After the 6 long months of preliminaries, semi-finals and finals, Candy Hsu was declared winner.

-Candy's first official album, also entitled "Vanilla Kitty", was released by Avex Taiwan on 29 February 2008.
+Candy's first official album, also titled "Vanilla Kitty", was released by Avex Taiwan on 29 February 2008.
 All the songs on the album were written by her.
 "Vanilla Kitty" topped sales charts.

 In January 2012, Candy Hsu started filming in her debut movie, Kidnapping of a Big Star (绑架大明星 (Bǎngjià Dà Míngxīng)), directed by Zhang Jiabei, notably the director of Midnight Beating.
 She has a leading role in it, playing alongside Daniel Chan and Kristy Yeung.